A Cat Friendly Practice® and Proud of It!

 We were delighted to learn of the Cat Friendly Practice® initiative by the AAFP.
-As a participant in founding the Fear Free™ movement alongside Dr. Marty Becker and many others, it was obvious that it and Cat Friendly® were two complementary peas in a pod.
 My first practice was a house call practice in which I learned how to work with cats versus struggling against them to provide veterinary care.

 I brought my enthusiasm for cats from the living room to the exam room, so we already enjoyed good success in working with our feline patients when the Cat Friendly Practice® standards were introduced.
 The standards formalized and validated what we were already doing, but, more importantly, the standards expanded our thinking about how to create a cooperative care environment for cats, and fine-tuned our approach to our feline patients.

-- Establishing a "cats only" exam room.
-We have a litter pan in place that almost every cat goes into either to take a "dust bath" or use as a bathroom.
-We use iCalm Cat® audio on an endless loop, and Feliway® diffusers the room with pheromones.
+- Establishing a “cats only” examination room.
+We have a litter box in a place that almost every single cat goes into either to take a “dust bath” or to use as a bathroom.
+We use iCalm Cat® audio on an endless loop and Feliway® diffusers in the room with pheromones.

-- Using Rescue® products for cleaning to prevent "nose blindness."
+- Using RescueTM products for cleaning to prevent “nose blindness.”

-- Using pre-visit pharmaceuticals (PVPs) liberally to help cats not escalate into fear, anxiety, and stress (FAS).
+- Using pre-visit pharmaceuticals (PVPs) liberally helps cats not escalate into fear, anxiety, and stress.

-It is essential to understand that a veterinary practice does not need to be a cats-only practice to be a Cat Friendly Practice®.
-We remain a "mixed" practice - - we still see dogs!
+It is important to understand that a veterinary practice does not need to be feline-only to be a Cat Friendly Practice®.
+We remain a “mixed” practice - we still see dogs!
 But we have dramatically expanded our feline patient population as a result of qualifying as a Cat Friendly Practice®.
 Any practice considering this designation should recognize that embracing Cat Friendly is a great way to accomplish several important things:

 - Growing your patient base by serving a chronically underserved pet population.

-- Enhancing safety in the exam room.
-Comfortable cats are cooperative cats, and that decreases the risk of injury.
+- Enhancing safety in the examination room.
+Comfortable cats are cooperative cats and that decreases the risk for injury.

 - Increasing and improving job satisfaction for all members of the veterinary health care team.

 We have our Cat Friendly Practice® designation displayed on our practice websites.
-We also recognize that cat owners know other cat owners, so we are bold about asking for online reviews and asking our clients to talk about us to their friends and family.
-Everyone who enters our practice goes home with a Cat Friendly Practice® brochure, so we appreciate having that resource available as well.
+We also recognize that cat caregivers know others with cats, so we are bold about asking for online reviews and asking our clients to talk about us to their friends and family.
+Everyone who enters our practice goes home with a Cat Friendly Practice® brochure as well.